Kong/docs.konghq.com/app/_hub/kong-inc/request-callout/overview/_index.md

 Callout request and upstream request configuration blocks contain a `forward` flag that controls whether specific request components are used to build the callout or upstream request.
-If `upstream.headers.forward` is set to `false`, this effectively clears all incoming request headers, including essential headers such as `Content-Type`, `Host`, and others; these can be reinserted via the `upstream.headers.custom`.
+If `config.upstream.headers.forward` is set to `false`, this effectively clears all incoming request headers, including essential headers such as `Content-Type`, `Host`, and others.
+These headers can be reinserted via the `config.upstream.headers.custom` configuration parameter.